Admitting now

 A realistic timeline

-Heroin and opioid treatment programmes typically run 60 to 120 days residential.
+Heroin and opioid treatment programmes typically run 3 to 6 months residential.
 Opioid detox is 7–14 days; structured therapy phase is 6–10 weeks; family integration runs throughout.
-Post-discharge, buprenorphine maintenance and 12-month aftercare continue the clinical work.
+Post-discharge, continuing support and continued aftercare continue the clinical work.

 08 — Questions families ask